davide-perli/Calisthenics-Training-Scheduler/README.md

  1. Create a user.
  2. Set a training program for the week.
  3. For each day of the week, create a training program.
- 4. For the skill level selected for the day, the user can only see the corresponding skills (e.g., for beginner static skills, the user will only see beginner static skills from which to choose).
+ 4. For the skill level selected for the day, the user can only see the corresponding exercises (e.g., for beginner static skills, the user will only see beginner static skills from which to choose).
  5. Choose a skill level for static skills for the user.
- 6. Choose a static skill.
+ 6. Choose a static exercise.
  7. Choose a skill level for dynamic skills for the user.
- 8. Choose a dynamic skill.
+ 8. Choose a dynamic exercise.
  9. Choose sets and reps to do (no skill question here since the static one reflects it, and you can mostly choose almost any to train regardless).
 10. At the end, view the training program for the week along with user information.
 11. Options for wrong inputs (the user can re-enter input if it's not valid).